 No fees are listed for the different services offered.
 In the company’s disclosure, it states:

 “First Financial makes every effort to update the rates and fees listed.
 However, we cannot guarantee the accuracy of the information as the companies may change their pricing without notifying us.
 Be sure to read and understand the important terms and conditions before you apply for a consumer service or any loan product.”
+We find this lack of transparency troubling.
+Not only do they not provide fee information, but also lack interest rate, and requirement information.

 The company’s website features several typos, as well as areas with either duplicate content, or missing content (such as an “about us” page, etc.).
 These suggest that the website is not well-maintained, and customers may have difficulty finding critical information.